 An ITC consultation document states that it will drop restrictions on joint selling of national airtime to "lessen concerns about the potential market power of the Channel 3 sales houses".
 The change is subject to a consultation period, with the ITC seeking responses from licensees, advertisers, and media buyers by January.

-The move means that TV stations can open talks about merging sales operations, although decisions on this area are likely to be made after the consultation period is over.
+The move means that TV stations can open talks about merging sales operations, although decisions on this are likely to come after the consultation period is over.

-One senior executive said he was keen to make sure that the ITC 'imposes punitive measures should ITV be found to be breaking the rules'.
+One senior executive said he was keen to make sure that the ITC "imposes punitive measures should ITV be found breaking the rules".

-The streamlining comes ahead of a government white paper which may recommend the abolition of the ITC in favour of establishing a super-regulator.
+The streamlining comes ahead of a government White Paper that may recommend the abolition of the ITC in favour of a super-regulator.